JanuszPXYZ/unPlug/README.md

 ## TODO's

 - It would be cool to not only notify the user in the OSX Notification Center, but also to send a message that would remind him to unplug the computer.
+- The standalone app was successfully compiled, so maybe releasing it somewhere? :)